 How to Get a Babysitting Job

 Babysitting jobs aren't just for high school and college students; older adults and stay-at-home parents who want to earn extra income are also caring for kids.
-Here are some tips for finding a babysitting job.
+No matter what your age, you can use these tips to find and land a babysitting job.

 Preparing for Babysitting Work

-Learn basic safety and first aid as well as how to respond to common emergencies.
-Parents are trusting you with their most valuable possession--let them know that you're trained and prepared for any crisis that might arise.
-Learn how to handle situations such as:
+Before you can babysit, it's a wise idea to learn basic safety and first aid as well as how to respond to common emergencies.
+Parents are trusting you with their most valuable possession, so you'll want to be able to let them know that you're trained and prepared for any crisis that might arise.

 - Minor cuts